 Some heat shock proteins (hsps) play important roles in cell cycle control and signaling.
 Others sort proteins into correct subcellular compartments.
 Still others protect cells against apoptosis (cell death caused from within the cell).
 Fascinating relatively new research states that HSP90 can stimulate the dendritic cells of the immune system by causing immature dendritic cells to mature.
 And you can boost your own body’s heat shock proteins with sauna therapy.

 Neurological Disorders Show Low Levels of Heat Shock Proteins

 All living organisms have heat shock proteins.
 All cell types have heat shock proteins.
 As you age, the level of protection you get from these hsps declines.
 Then the cells can’t maintain protein homeostasis.

 Researchers have found that in neurological disorders such as Parkinson’s disease, Alzheimer’s disease, Huntington’s disease, and amyotrophic lateral sclerosis, levels of heat shock proteins are low.
 These are diseases found in older people.
 In these types of neurological diseases, proteins form masses called aggregates that disrupt neurological function.
 The heat shock proteins protect against this type of aggregation.
 And because heat shock proteins are created during saunas, there’s a whole new interest in the use of saunas for these neurological disorders.

-Some scientists proved already that by raising the stress protein levels, there’s a neuroprotective effect.
+Some scientists already proved that by raising the stress protein levels, there’s a neuroprotective effect.
 Elevating the levels could prevent or reduce the toxicity of protein aggregation.
 Sauna benefits have included improvements in cerebral blood flow and muscle function.
 Now it’s easy to associate sauna benefits with heat shock proteins.
 However, more research needs to refine the knowledge base about these proteins to use them therapeutically.

 Diabetics Improve When They Take Saunas Due to Heat Shock Proteins